-Graduate students may apply for a Leave of Absence from a program for a semester or for the academic year using the Graduate Leave of Absence form.
+Graduate students may apply for a Leave of Absence from a program for a semester or for the academic year using the Graduate Petition for a Leave of Absence.

 It is not necessary for a student to apply for a Leave of Absence if he or she has a registration record for that semester.
 A "W" counts as a registration record.
 A Leave of Absence is inappropriate for a student who withdraws from all classes after the start of a semester and gets "W' grades since a Leave of Absence presupposes no registration at all for a term.
 Since, in such cases, the student has maintained continuous enrollment by having a registration record, he or she is eligible to register the following semester (or Summer or Winter term) and will suffer no adverse effects due to the fact that he or she was not eligible to apply formally for a Leave.